 The earliest representation of the Republican party as an elephant, appeared in an 1874 Harper's Weekly cartoon by Thomas Nast

-A cornerstone of modern Republican political philosophy is limited government, but in 1856, it was northern Republicans calling for the exercise of federal authority to halt the expansion of slavery, while southern Democrats defended their "peculiar institution" on the principle of state's rights.
+The Republicans called for the exercise of federal authority to halt the expansion of slavery, while the southern slave states defended their "peculiar institution" on the principle of state's rights.